jerryxh/wp-ecommerce-compare-products/readme.txt

 Chosen products are compared side-by-side, feature by feature, price-by-price.
 Discard products from the table at the click of a mose as you hone in on the product that is the one for you.
 Save the comparison as a PDF or print it.

 = Key Features =
-* In Version 2.1.0 we launch our the brand new feature, In-Plugin Custom Styling
 * Get a taste for what it is like to be able to style and set the layout of every element of this plugins front end output from the admin panel.
 * Create the perfect layout and look for your compare features without touching the theme or plugin code.
 * Theme updates and changing a theme does not affect the layout and styles you create.
 It is all in the plugin, independent of the theme.